 Seasonal or fall maintenance is a great mile marker for inspecting the unit for issues and checking in with your tenants to see if there are any issues that need addressing.

-Check doors and windows weather stripping, sweep chimney and animal proof your chimneys to prevent against nesting critters.
+Check doors and windows weather stripping, sweep chimney, and animal-proof your chimneys to prevent against nesting critters.

 Remove tripping hazards.
-Tend to stairwells, walkways, and patios ensure that handrails can support a person who may slip.
+Tend to stairwells, walkways, and patios to ensure that handrails can support a person who may slip.
 Trim trees to prevent debris in pathways and on roofs.
 Reset irrigation systems as needed, and winterize sprinkler and irrigation systems.

-Clean all gutters, animal proof attics, and basements.
+Clean all gutters, animal-proof attics, and basements.
 Cold weather brings small animals indoors.
 Caulk small holes & cover large holes with hardware cloth.
 Harmed insulation from critters or overflowing gutters can create roof damage long-term.